Linear Barcode ActiveX Control & DLL

 3. Choose View - Toolbox.
 After the control appears in the toolbox, it may be placed in the VB project.

-4. To change the properties of the control such as barcode height and symbology type, right click on the control and choose properties.
+4. To change the properties of the control, right-click on the control and choose properties.

 5. Use "code behind" to modify properties of the control, for example: